 Peterborough Museum and Archives is a great place for children to learn through hands-on experiences throughout the year, with different workshops for ages 4 to 6 and ages 7 to 11, including a Youth Leadership program for ages 14+.
 Visit peterboroughmuseumandarchives.ca for information regarding summer discovery camps!

-The Ontario Federation of Anglers & Hunters Children’s Programs are a great way to immerse children in nature and natural education.
-Students learn a variety of survival skills as well as outdoor sport skills.
+The Ontario Federation of Anglers & Hunters Children’s Programs is a great way to immerse children in nature and natural education.
+Students learn a variety of survival skills as well as outdoor sports skills.
 O.F.A.H. organizes a variety of children programs throughout all school breaks such as summer, March break and P.A.
 Days.
 For dates and more information, visit their website at hfhc.ca

 The Whetung Ojibwa Centre offers workshops that are age-appropriate for schools and camps.
 Have your children learn about the Ojibwa culture, traditions and practices through hands-on workshops.
 Participants can enjoy workshops such as Make your own Dreamcatcher, Make your own Necklace and Paint your own Totem Stone.
 Find out more about their educational programs at whetung.com.

 Beavermead Campground offers Discovery Days throughout the summer for families and anyone that is interested in environmental workshops.
 They try to help people feel more comfortable in nature and with animals.
 Get out in nature with Yoga in the Park or TackleShare Fishing workshops!
 Find the full listing of events on Discovery Days at beavermeadcampground.com